If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Va'aifetū supports quality practice and helps us to work effectively with children and families of the different Pacific nations.

-We use Va'aifetū alongside policy and practice guidance, applying the Va'aifetū practice considerations relevant to each child or young person's Pacific nation of origin.
+We use Va'aifetū alongside Oranga Tamariki tools and resources to support our practice, applying the Va'aifetū practice considerations relevant to each child or young person's Pacific nation of origin.

 We also consult with and work alongside appropriate Pacific advisors when seeking and making decisions about care arrangements for Pacific children and young people.